frippz/fractal-starter-kit/README.md

 I’ve added support for building an SVG sprite using [svg-sprite](https://github.com/jkphl/svg-sprite) and [svgo](https://github.com/svg/svgo).
 Source files are place in the `svg` folder in the root and `svg-sprite` should build them into a sprite that will be included in the `_preview.hbs` template.
 Check out the `_sprite` component if you’re curious.
 [There’s a good article on SVG sprites on CSS-Tricks](https://css-tricks.com/svg-sprites-use-better-icon-fonts/).

 [![Netlify Status](https://api.netlify.com/api/v1/badges/1142c3dd-ca94-4246-9ebc-4de8f8d555c4/deploy-status)](https://app.netlify.com/sites/fractal-starter-kit/deploys)

+## Feedback

+I would _absolutely love it_ if you have constructive feedback on how to improve this starter kit.
+Don’t hesitate to open up an issue or submit a PR if you do!